- The Washington Times - Thursday, December 18, 2025

 Advertisement

-“Taiwanese independence separatist forces” is Beijing code for Taiwanese President Lai Ching-te’s Democratic Progressive Party.
+“Taiwanese independence separatist forces” is Beijing’s code for Taiwanese President Lai Ching-te’s Democratic Progressive Party.

-However, the new American arms package is just one of the barriers that Beijing’s forceful regional assertiveness is raising in front of its own policy.
+However, the U.S. arms package is just one of the barriers that Beijing’s forceful regional assertiveness is raising in front of its own policy.

-Governments in Manila and Tokyo are upgrading the defenses of strategic islands that flank Taiwan to its southwest and northeast.
+The Philippines and Japan are upgrading the defenses of strategic islands that flank Taiwan to its southwest and northeast.
 These developments could obviate a Chinese naval envelopment strategy.

-Mr. Guo also raised his voice against Japan’s military build-up in the Ryukyu Islands, which dominate naval straits northeast of Taiwan.
+Mr. Guo raised his voice against Japan’s military buildup in the Ryukyu Islands, which dominate the naval straits northeast of Taiwan.

 “Is the Japanese side once again going down the wrong path of militarism to a dead end laid out by the right-wing forces?” he asked.